 Kaufman Assessment Battery for Children

 The Kaufman Assessment Battery for Children (KABC) is a clinical instrument (psychological diagnostic test) for assessing cognitive development.
 Its construction incorporates several recent developments in both psychological theory and statistical methodology.
 The test was developed by Alan S. Kaufman and Nadeen L. Kaufman in 1983 and revised in 2004.
 The test has been translated and adopted for many countries.
 The KABC also gives special attention to certain emerging testing needs, such as use with handicapped groups, application to problems of learning disabilities, and appropriateness for cultural and linguistic minorities.
 The authors rightly caution, however, that success in meeting these special needs must be judged through practical use over time.
 They also point out that the KABC should not be regarded as “the complete test battery”; like any other test, it should be supplemented and corroborated by other instruments to meet individual needs, such as theStanford-Binet, Wechsler Adult Intelligence Scale, Wechsler Intelligence Scale for Children, McCarthy scales, or neuropsychological tests. the Japanese version of the K-ABC by the Japanese psychologist including Tatsuya Matsubara, Kazuhiro Fujita, Hisao Maekawa, and Toshinori Ishikuma.
+This assessment tool may be used as part of the process for conducting educational evaluations.

 Kaufman Test of Educational Achievement

 The KTEA provides an individually administered measure of educational achievement for those aged 4 years 6 months – 25 years (comprehensive form) and 4 years 6 months – 90+ (brief form).
 The test can be used to identify an individual’s strengths and weaknesses in three key domains: maths, written language and spoken language.
 It can also be used as part of a comprehensive psychological, psychoeducational or neuropsychological test battery which can enhance understanding of the individuals total functioning.
+This assessment tool may be used as part of the process for conducting educational evaluations.

 The Comprehensive Form consists of 14 subtests grouped into 4 domain composites, 4 reading-related composites, an overall Comprehensive Achievement Composite in addition to separate subtest scores.